 The Craft Hub Activator Project will assist Atlantic Canadian producers and maker focused businesses from diverse communities including: BIPOC, persons who identify as 2SLGBTQ+ and persons with disabilities, with business development, coaching/mentoring, and increased sales through innovation, capacity building and product development.
 As export development is a key aspect of the Craft Alliance mandate, the program will also include export readiness and export market entry for those businesses interested in expanding beyond Atlantic Canada.

 The Craft Hub Activator Project is a two-year business development project to enhance, support and further develop wholesale market opportunities and to create new representation from diverse maker communities in the small-scale manufacturing sector (craft, giftware and apparel production) in Atlantic Canada.
-Consulting contracts will vary in length, depending on the activity and services being provided.
+Contact the Program Coordinator, Spencer, at email@example.com to express your interest in the project!